 Harris believes that one of the common struggles carriers are currently facing is educating and changing the perception of customers to understand how the strict observance of the HOS rules legally affect a driver’s freight delivery schedule.

 “All of our in-house people who need to be educated, we’ve accomplished that.
 The outside world still doesn’t get it.
 That’s a constant battle, and I believe it will be for years.”

 There are only less than three months left before the ELD mandate would take effect.

-Carriers caught unprepared during its implementation deadline could have their fleets charged with hefty fines that would cost at least $100 per compliance-violation cited.
+Carriers caught unprepared during its implementation deadline could have their fleets charged with hefty fines that that might cost more than $100 per compliance-violation cited.

-Because of how these violations could hamper your business operations, we recommend that you equip your fleets with ELDs as early as today.
+Because of how these violations could hamper your business operations, we recommend that you equip your fleets with an FMCSA-registered ELD solution as early as today.

 The KeepTruckin ELD is FMCSA-registered, affordable, and has many useful fleet management features for fleets of all sizes.
 Call 844-325-9230 if you have any questions.